ansys/pyscadeone/doc/source/api/svc/navigation/visitor.rst

         super().visit_SensorDecl(swan_obj, owner, property)
         # do some post-processing

 Or one can take the default code and write specific processing.
-Example for an operator:
+Example for an operator definition:

 .. code:: python

-    def visit_Operator(
+    def visit_OperatorDefinition(
         self,
-        swan_obj: swan.Operator,
+        swan_obj: swan.OperatorDefinition,
         owner: Owner,
         owner_property: OwnerProperty
     ) -> None: